fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/docs/part3-reference/06_lang_c1_posets_and_values.md

     </pre>
 </col2>

-For example, the expression <pos>J × A</pos> represents a product of Joules and Amperes.
+For example, the expression <poset>J × A</poset> represents a product of Joules and Amperes.

 The elements of a poset product are called "tuples".
 These correspond exactly to